max-zhao0/KalmanML/README.md

 ## Full Sequence

-### 0. ACTS
+### 1. Generate a dataset

 This project is designed to use data generated with [ACTS](https://acts.readthedocs.io/en/latest/).
-ACTS needs to be installed or data should be created in the same format as those generated from scripts provided here.
+ACTS needs to be installed.
+Alternatively, you can skip this step and the following one and generate data with a method of your choosing in the same format.

-### 1. Generate a dataset

 Modify `generate_pp.py`, putting your own ACTS installation in `actsdir` and the desired output directory where you want the datafiles to go in `datadir`.

 ## Appendix